AaronCWacker/MachineLearning/README.md

-White Papers | Experience collecting or organizing data to validate your research White Papers | Implement efficient code to validate your research White Papers | Publications in a top tier conference such as CVPR, ICCV, ECCV, NIPS, ICLR, ICML White Papers | Publications on structure-from-motion, bundle adjustment or SLAM in computer vision venues such as CVPR, ECCV, ICCV, IJCV, WACV, PAMI
-Art Direction | Demonstrable leadership skills with excellent problem solving and diplomatic skills Art Direction | Portfolio of work that demonstrates compelling visuals across multiple genres of games - both realistic and stylized
+White Papers | Experience collecting or organizing data to validate your research White Papers | Implement efficient code to validate your research White Papers | Publications in a top tier conference such as CVPR, ICCV, ECCV, NIPS, ICLR, ICML Art Direction | Demonstrable leadership skills with excellent problem solving and diplomatic skills Art Direction | Portfolio of work that demonstrates compelling visuals across multiple genres of games - both realistic and stylized
 Art Direction | Body of work should also show an ability to establish and maintain an artistic vision across an entire game